Kindle Colorsoft Review: Amazon’s First Color E-Reader Delivers But Comes with Flaws

 Reading in Color: Is It Worth the Investment?

 Despite the flaws of the screen, Kindle Colorsoft still provides an enjoyable read.
-For fans of comic or graphic novels, this color display truly makes all the difference, but not to the level as on normal LCD or AMOLED screens.
-Still, there is an added functionality with the option to highlight in more than one color, not possible on any Kindle ever.
+For fans of comics or graphic novels, this color display truly makes all the difference, but not to the level on normal LCD or AMOLED screens.
+Still, there is an added functionality with the option to highlight in more than one color, which is not possible on any Kindle ever.
 However, for users of mostly text-based e-books, color functionality offers little value beyond the Kindle Paperwhite.

 Comparisons: Kindle Colorsoft vs. Other Color E-Readers